roman-milk/roman-milk.github.io/that-old-house-1.md

  "Go out tonight and relax.
 Chat up a girl.
 Buy her a drink."

  I laughed.
 "Ok, Mom, I'll see if I can't go out for a beer tonight.
 No promises about the girl."
-Report_Story #2